 "Should you stay or go?"

-When you're in a relationship with a Clingy Guy, you may have missed the "red flags" during the early stages because you're "in love," and now you're in a long-term relationship, or even married!
+When you're in a relationship with a Clingy Guy, you may have missed the "red flags" on the first date or during the early stages because you're "in love," and now you're in a long-term relationship, or even married!

 Maybe you're in a situation where you may believe it's your fault your partner has insecurities and anxieties about the relationship.
 As a result, you may find yourself constantly justifying your actions and decisions to reassure your partner that you are there for him.

 Even if you're living with your Clingy Guy (or even married), it does not give your partner the reassurance he needs and seeks.
+You may even feel guilty for the way your partner feels.
+Many people do take on their partner's issues and blame themselves, but you are "not" responsible for you partner's happiness.
 You see, the Clingy Guy has an anxious attachment style, which makes him "anxious" about the relationship and losing you.